syncfusion-content/javascript-docs/js/Gantt/Toolbar.md

 CustomToolbarItems allows us to insert custom icons and custom template in Gantt toolbar.
 By using below properties we can customize Gantt toolbar as per our requirement.

-* **text**- To insert custom icons in a toolbar.
+* **text**- To insert the custom icons in toolbar using CSS class name selector.

-* **templateID**-To insert custom templates in Gantt toolbar.
-Using this we can easily bind HTML elements and our EJ Controls to Gantt toolbar.
+* **templateID**-To insert the custom icons in toolbar using script templates.
+Using this property we can bind HTML elements and other EJ controls to Gantt toolbar.

-* **tooltipText**-To provide required tooltip text to custom toolbar items.
+* **tooltipText**-Displays tooltip text for the custom icons.

 To insert EJ Controls in Gantt toolbar we need to initiate the control in [`create`](https://help.syncfusion.com/api/js/ejgantt#events:create "create") client side event.In [`toolbarClick`](https://help.syncfusion.com/api/js/ejgantt#events:toolbarclick "toolbarclick") client side event we can bind actions to the custom toolbar items.